Skip to content

 Gotchas

-• CPF Annual Limit (S$37,740 for 2026) applies across all accounts.
+• CPF Annual Limit (S$37,740) applies across all accounts.
 Mandatory contributions count; voluntary top-ups are capped by what’s left.

 • CPF rates are reviewed quarterly.
 The 2.5% OA and 4% SA floors are legislated minimums, but the computed rate could in theory exceed them (it rarely does for OA at current market levels).